jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 -----

-Tip: If you're going to use the value of a property more than once, your code will run faster if you store the value in a variable.
+Tip: If you're going to use the value of a property more than once, your code might run faster if you store the value in a variable.

 Conversely in symbol when a property returns explicitly a variable, then you compile it to be an access of the value.